raymonddnguyen/Data-Analysis-and-Visualization-Practice/README.md

 # Pandas-practice
-Some exercises with pandas I did in Jupyter
+Some exercises for pandas, seaborn, and plotly